Module Catalogue 2025/26

 Teaching Rationale And Relationship

 Private study is directed so as to broaden student knowledge and understanding and prepare them for research assignments, seminars, and assessment.
-Assessment preparation time gives an indication of the level of research or revision expected for each of the two assessments in this module.
+Assessment preparation time gives an indication of the level of research or revision expected for each of the three assessments in this module.

 Reading Lists